On Air

 According to Dr. Robert Lewis, who is the pastor, author and founder of the original Men’s Fraternity, We have lost the ability to pass on to the next generation a vision of manhood that makes sense and is compelling to young men.
 On today’s edition of Family Talk, Dr. James Dobson and Pastor Lewis discuss the essentials of what it means to be a man, and why the inability of dads to connect with their sons can cause a huge loss of their masculine identity.
-Discover more as Dr. Lewis defines the different phases of training up boys, and why manhood is best forged under the wings of a dad.
+Discover more as Dr. Lewis defines the different phases of training up boys, and

 Welcome everyone to Family Talk.
 It’s a ministry of the James Dobson Family Institute supported by listeners just like you.
 I’m Dr. James Dobson, and I’m thrilled that you’ve joined us.